Arkansas vs. LSU NCAA Football Odds, Plays and Insights | November 13, 2021

 LSU Stats and Trends

+- In LSU's nine games this season, it has four wins against the spread.

-- The Tigers have covered the spread twice this year when underdogs by 2.5 points or more (in three chances).
+- The Tigers have covered the spread twice this season when underdogs by 3 points or more (in three chances).

-- LSU's games this year have gone over the total in three out of nine opportunities (33.3%).
+- LSU's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- LSU is 3-2 against the spread and 4-1 overall in games when it puts up more than 24.0 points.
+- LSU is 3-2 against the spread and 4-1 overall when the team records more than 24.0 points.

 - The Tigers have 10 turnovers this season, equal to the number of takeaways for the Razorbacks.